Hitting

 and all corporal punishment in California

-Join us in taking a stand to ban corporal punishment in California.
+Join us in taking a stand to ban corporal punishment and make California the first U.S. state to do so.

 The Problem

-Corporal punishment—any form of discipline that uses physical force intended to cause pain or discomfort—is legal in the home in California and all 50 U.S. states.
+Corporal punishment, any form of discipline that uses physical force intended to cause pain or discomfort, is legal in the home and in private schools in California.

-According to 2022 data, approximately 39% of children experience corporal punishment—more than 3 million California children.
+According to 2022 data, approximately 39% of children experience corporal punishment.
+Thirty-nine percent of the 8.4 million children in California is more than 3 million.

 Why is this a problem?